 Residency options

-The Italy Digital Nomad Visavisa is designed for non-EU citizens wishing to work remotely in Italy, and applicants must meet a minimum income requirement of around €2,066 per month.
+The Italy Digital Nomad Visa is designed for non-EU citizens wishing to work remotely in Italy.
+Applicants must meet a minimum income requirement of around €2,066 per month.
 The residence permit is valid for one year and can be renewed.
-The country also offers the Italy Golden Visa which allows non EU citizens to get residency in exchange of an investment in the country’s economy.
+The country also offers the Italy Golden Visa, which allows non-EU citizens to get residency in exchange for an investment in the country’s economy.

 Expat community

 The cost of living can vary by region, with larger cities like Milan being more expensive.
-Still, the overall lifestyle and food culture make it a popular choice for digital nomads.
 Italy also has a growing expat community, particularly in cities like Rome, Florence, and Bologna, where coworking spaces and networking events provide great opportunities to connect.
 Expats often find Italy’s welcoming locals and vibrant social life an added benefit, creating a sense of belonging in their new home.

 10. Greece